nus-cs2103-AY1718S2/addressbook-level4/collated/functional/crizyli.md

     public static final String COMMAND_WORD = "todoList";

     public static final String MESSAGE_USAGE = COMMAND_WORD
-            + ": Show the To Do List in a seperate window."
+            + ": Displays the To Do List in a separate window.\n"
-            + "\n"
             + "Example: " + COMMAND_WORD;

     public static final String MESSAGE_SUCCESS = "To do list window is loaded.";